Ben-Helms/Iterative-individual-tree-segmentation-for-TLS/README.md

   * **X** and **Y** - geometry columns for each tree's location in reference to the center of the plot.

   * ***Note*** - A tree list for each segmentation attempt (Initial_attempt through Attempt_10) is also calculated and can be saved as a CSV.
-Each attempt includes all trees segmented up to the most current attempt (i.e., the tree list for attempt 2 contains all unflagged trees from the initial attempt and attempt 1, and all trees regardless of flag status from attempt 2).
+Each attempt includes all trees segmented up to the most current attempt (e.g., the tree list for attempt 2 contains all unflagged trees from the initial attempt and attempt 1, and all trees regardless of flag status from attempt 2).

 ## Required packages and justification: